QuentinRa/blog.quentinra.dev/proj/uml/seq/index.md

 This is a messages where the arrow is starting and ending in the same lifeline.
 Nothing special.

-* **logic**
+* **notes**

 There is no "return" if there is no "call".

-A can only call a function on B if the function exists in B.
+"A" can only call a function on "B" if the function exists in "B".

-If an object A is calling a method on B then in the class diagram (if you got one), they MUST be linked.
+If an object "a" is calling a method on "b" then in the class diagram (if you got one), their classes MUST be linked.

 <hr class="sr">